VideoTagger/VideoTagger/docs/src/tagging/exporting-tagging-data.md

             "id": "string",

             "videos": [
-                "video-obj" // see 'Object definitions', one or more ],
+                "video-obj" // one or more
+            ],

             "tags": [
-                "string" //tag name, one or more
+                "string" // tag name, one or more
             ],

             "segments": {